Allaman/nvim/README.md

 I created an installation [script](install.sh) that sets up all required tools on a fresh machine to work with my Neovim config.

-For now it works on Debian/Ubuntu and Arch.
+For now, it works on Debian/Ubuntu and Arch.
 MacOS will be added soon.

+💡If you are a Tmux user have a look at vim-tpipelins's [requirements](https://github.com/vimpostor/vim-tpipeline#installation) for your tmux.conf and enable it in `./lua/user-conf.lua`.

 USE AT YOUR OWN RISK!!